darosh/vuetifyjs-dynamic-theme-example/README.md

 ### Edge

 Broken Badges and Picker.
 My guess it has something to do with ```::before```, ```::after``` CSS selectors.

+## Contrast issues

+Unfortunately there is no text automatic color for, which may lead to bad [usability](https://material.io/guidelines/style/color.html#color-color-system).

 ## How it works?